BIATeam/BIADocs/docs/10-Introduction/30-TryIt/60-CreatePlaneCRUD.md

 ![Plane_DTOGenerator](../../Images/GettingStarted/Plane_DTOGenerator.png)

 * Click on "Map to" button
-* Check the required checkbox for the Id mapping property
+* Check the required checkbox for the Id, Msn, Capacity and AirlineId mapping property
+* Check AirlineId as Parent Identifier
 * Then click the "Generate" button
 * The DTO and the mapper will be generated
 * Check in the project solution if the DTO and mapper are present